 Smokers: Although smoking significantly lowers the success rate of implants, it doesn’t eliminate the possibility of getting them.
 Cessation of smoking is imperative if you are to have implants placed.
 You must quit smoking for good if you are to be a successful implant candidate.

-For more information on how dental implants can improve your smile call American Family Dentistry Mountain Grove (South Knoxville) today at 865-240-2091 to schedule your dental implant consultation.
+For more information on how dental implants can improve your smile call American Family Dentistry - Mountain Grove today at 865-240-2091 to schedule your dental implant consultation.